MicrosoftDocs/dynamics-365-intelligent-order-management/topics/data-management.md

 An example is account data from e-commerce systems in D2C and D2C flows.
 If you receive an order from an online marketplace, it's unlikely that you'll have an account number from that system.
 The order will arrive with minimal customer information.
 You may receive thousands of these orders a day in high volume scenarios, but there'll be enough information on the orders to send to fulfillment, and you won't validate these orders against an account master list.
 Similarly, products on the order lines can leverage the write-in product concepts, so you may choose to not catalog a product list in Intelligent Order Management for validation of product information as it moves through the orchestration flow.

-If you need to set up master data such as accounts or products, you can use the appropriate page in the app and you can use the import and export tools listed below.
+If you need to set up master data such as accounts or products, you can use the appropriate page in the app and you can use the import and export tools listed in the following sections.

 ## Transactional data